 Choosing a career path as an undergraduate can be challenging.
 While you may have an interest in a particular area, you sometimes don’t know which path to follow until you’ve had some practical work experience.
-In our vacation programme, you will be placed in a technical field of your choice (where possible) for approximately three months to gain experience in that field and help you decide if it is right for you.
+In our internship programme, you will be placed in a technical field of your choice (where possible) for approximately three months to gain experience in that field and help you decide if it is right for you.

-In our vacation programme you can:
+In our internship programme you can:

 While open to all students, the programme has been designed for undergraduates ideally in their penultimate year of study.